 Oil-based pencils such as Faber-Castell Polychromos are also helpful because they are harder and drier than wax-based pencils.

 Mistake #3: Giving Up on Drawings Because They’re Ugly

-The most important thing I’ve learned about colored pencil drawing (and most artwork) is that every piece goes through an awkward or ugly phase.
+The most important colored pencil lesson I learned is that every piece goes through an awkward or ugly phase.
 At some point, a drawing starts to look hopeless.

 But I’ve also learned that a drawing can go from looking hopeless to looking finished almost from one stroke of the pencil to the next.
 I can’t explain it but I know it happens.

 So the best way to avoid giving up on a drawing because it’s ugly is to set it aside for a day or a weekend.
 Chances are that when you go back to it, it won’t look nearly as ugly!